openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/septalNuclearComplex
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Septal nuclear complex' is a cerebral hemisphere gray matter and nuclear complex of neuraxis.
-It is part of the septum of telencephalon and basal forebrain.
+   :definition: Is a cerebral hemisphere gray matter and nuclear complex of neuraxis.
+Is part of the septum of telencephalon and the basal forebrain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002663) ('is_a' and 'relationship')]
-   :description: Collection of nerve cells in the medial forebrain lying generally in front of the anterior commissure (Maryann Martone).
+   :description: Collection of nerve cells in the medial forebrain lying generally in front of the anterior commissure (Maryann Martone). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002663)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110508
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002663#septal-nuclear-complex-1
    :name: septal nuclear complex